groverkaran/django-comments-tree/docs/templates.rst

 ``comment_tree.html``
 ---------------------

-This template is rendered by the :ref:`render-xtdcomment-tree` to represent the comments posted to an object.
+This template is rendered by the :ref:`render-treecomment-tree` to represent the comments posted to an object.

 In the context of the template the following objects are expected: